cirept/QA_Toolbox/docs/HowToUpdate.md

 ## 7. Publishing Your Release

 You have gotten this far, **Congratulations!**  Once you have successfully merged your branch.
-Now in order for everyone to recieve the udpate that you made, we need to publish your pre-release.
+Now in order for everyone to receive the update that you made, we need to publish your pre-release.

 1. **Open your Github pre-release** - This is the pre-release that you submitted with your pull request